williamrobin15/frontend-backend-k8s-app/README.md

 * Kubernetes Cluster (Minikube, Kind, GKE, EKS, or AKS)
 * `kubectl` installed and configured
+* gcr must be setup with hello world image
 * Docker (if you need to build custom images)

 ---